snowplow-archive/snowplow.github.com/_posts/2014-12-xx-self-describing-thrift.md

 More generally, if don't have any idea how a given Thrift record was generated, it is very difficult to find out: you would need to check which tag numbers are present in the binary format and search for legacy IDLs which use the same tags.

+For more information on backward compatibility in Thrift schemas, see [this page][backward-compatibility-rules].

 <h2 name="field">3.
 Adding a schema field</h2>

 We solved a similar problem for JSONs using [self-describing JSON][self-describing-json], adding a field to all incoming JSONs which pointed to the schema which describes the JSON.
-A similar approach works for Thrift.
+The same approach works for Thrift.
+Martin Kleppmann made a proposal for Avro http://martin.kleppmann.com/2012/12/05/schema-evolution-in-avro-protocol-buffers-thrift.html

 In a Thrift schema, each field is assigned a tag.
 It must be a nonnegative integer.
 This tag is stored in the binary encoding and used in deserialization.

 We propose to make Thrift self-describing by adding a "schema" field to all Thrift structs.
+(Martin Kleppmann suggested [something similar][kleppmann] for Avro.)
 The schema field would point to the IDL used to define how the byte array should be deserialized.
 The schema field would always have the same tag - we suggest 31337.
 This number was picked because it is unlikely to be used in existing struct definitions, making it unlikely that non-self-describing byte arrays will be inaccurately identified as self-describing.

 The schema field is a place to store metadata about the record.
 Given a self-describing Thrift record of uncertain origin, we can pull out the schema field (because we know its tag number) and use it to decide how to treat the record.